-Family holiday in Zanzibar
+Family Holiday in Zanzibar

-Zanzibar is simply fantastic for families.
-It’s safe, laid back and there’s plenty for kids to do.
-Once you arrive the transfers are quick and easy – just a few minutes to your hotel in Stone Town or at most an hour and a half to the furthest beach resort.
+A Zanzibar vacation is simply fantastic for families.
+It’s safe and laid back, and there’s plenty for kids to do.
+Once you arrive, the transfers are quick and easy – just a few minutes to your hotel in Stone Town or, at most, an hour and a half to the furthest beach resort.

 With most of the islands’ beaches protected by wide coral lagoons, there’s safe splashing and swimming all along the coast.
-Some resorts have large private dhows and offer thrilling snorkelling trips to offshore sandbars.
+Some resorts have large private dhows and offer thrilling snorkeling trips to offshore sandbars.

-Though the food can be exotic too, more familiar fare is readily available.
-If the octopus curry doesn’t (for some reason) grab them, there’ll be burgers or pasta on the menu as well.
-All in all, Zanzibar is an incredibly easy place to travel, somewhere to create unique memories that will be treasured for years to come.
+Though the food can be exotic too, the more familiar fare is readily available.
+If the octopus curry doesn’t (for some reason) grab them, burgers or pasta will be on the menu on your Zanzibar family vacation.

-Along the Michamvi Peninsula the beaches tend to be quieter, with a number of upmarket resorts that also welcome families.
-In the south east of the island, Jambiani is also worth exploring.
+Along the Michamvi Peninsula, the beaches tend to be quieter, with a number of upmarket resorts that also welcome families.
+In the southeast of the island, Jambiani is also worth exploring.
 It’s a laid-back stretch of beach with a range of family accommodation.

-Although Pemba has one or two first-rate family resorts, the choices are fewer and the range of kid-friendly activities is more limited.
+Although Pemba has one or two first-rate family resorts, the choices are fewer, and the range of kid-friendly activities is more limited.

-Other nature excursions include boat trips from Zanzibar Town to see the resident giant tortoises on Changuu (also known as ‘Prison’) Island, and further south, day trips or overnight stays on Chumbe Island where the focus is on conservation and education – not to mention the enormous coconut crabs!
+- Other nature excursions include boat trips from Zanzibar Town to see the resident giant tortoises on Changuu (also known as ‘Prison’) Island and, further south, day trips or overnight stays on Chumbe Island, where the focus is on conservation and education – not to mention the enormous coconut crabs!

-There are a number of excellent resorts and hotels with plenty of experience in family travel.
+- There are a number of excellent resorts and hotels with plenty of experience in family travel.
 They’re not hard to find and are the best way to ensure a hassle-free holiday.
-They’ll usually be able to arrange taxis or transfers, not only to and from the airport, but also to fun family activities in the area.
-If you’re looking for some time to yourself then aim for a resort with a children’s club and/or nursery.
+They’ll usually be able to arrange taxis or transfers, not only to and from the airport but also to fun family activities in the area.
+If you’re looking for some time to yourself, aim for a resort with a children’s club and/or nursery.
 Some of these clubs are remarkably well-run and offer a wide variety of kids’ activities, from supervised water sports to arts and crafts and village tours.